mniew/weatherApp/README.md

 # Basic Weather App
+App designed to work on mobile devices
-chek it our here https://bit.ly/2JgII2h
+Check it our here https://bit.ly/2JgII2h

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).